-The Stetson University Writing Center, located in the duPont-Ball Library offers free tutoring in writing to all Stetson University students, staff, and faculty.
+The Stetson University Writing Center, located in the duPont-Ball Library offers free tutoring in writing to all Stetson University students, staff, and faculty both in person and online during all of our operationing hours.
 Our friendly, trained peer tutors help writers across campus with any type of written work, at any stage of the writing process.